 What we offer

-Employer paid Group insurance coverage including health care, vision and dental
+Employer paid Group insurance coverage including health care, vision, dental and travel

 Employee Assistance Program

 Computer purchase program

 If you are interested in this exciting opportunity, please submit your resume to Chantal Raymond, Human Resources Manager at firstname.lastname@example.org